Enhancing Your Life and Recovery with

 I have created a beautiful program for everyone!
-Curious??
-I will be offering this program – Yoga for 12 Step Recovery- in a 12 week format in groups of 3 or more beginning in Late Fall 2018.
+Curious?
+I will be offering this program – Yoga for 12 Step Recovery- in a 12 week format in groups of 3 or more beginning in March of 2018.
 Also, available one-to-one coaching with me over FaceTime or Skype.
 If you are interested in joining one please e-mail me for pricing and schedule.
 There are no prerequisites.
 Enhance your recovery – begin your recovery journey – curious how the 12 Steps of Recovery + Yoga can work in your life?
 Yoga for 12 Step Recovery welcomes everyone!
-CEUs are available!!
+CEUs are available!

-In the recovery meetings I attended, I found unconditional love, people living their lives without using substances to numb, who were healing, one day at a time, sharing from their hearts their experience, strength and hope.
-By attending these meetings and working the 12 Steps of Recovery with a sponsor, I began to “grow up,” take responsibility for my Self, my relationships with friends and family, and most importantly, reconnect my relationship with God, who I had left behind with my first drink.
+In 1992, I made a decision to stop self-destructing with alcohol and drugs.
+I began attending 12 Step recovery meetings every day.
+There I found unconditional love among people living their lives without using substances to numb.
+All were healing one day at a time by sharing from their hearts their experience, strength and hope.
+By attending these meetings and working the 12 Steps, I began to “grow up,” heal relationships with friends, family and myself.
+There was also a deep desire to reconnect with my spiritual self – something I left behind with my first drink at 16 years old.

 Five years after I began working the 12 Steps, I discovered Yoga at Sun & Moon Yoga Studio.
 The picture of recovery was then complete.
 Since physical health is not addressed in 12 Step programs, I discovered that Yoga was the perfect partner on this path.
 Just like in my meetings, at the Yoga studio I found a place filled with unconditional love and like-minded souls wanting to heal and evolve mindfully, emotionally, spiritually, AND physically.